aliyss/qwik-appwrite-proof-of-concept/README.md

 # Workaround to get Qwik running in Appwrite Sites

+If you are using this template you don't care much about the below, jump straight to: [Appwrite Setup](#setup-of-appwrite).

 ## Documentation of the Process

 ### Figuring out what is called for deployment